-Vincent Smith apparel can be purchased through the school using the merchandise order form.
-Items available for purchase include polo shirts and sweatshirts.
+Vincent Smith apparel can be purchased through landsend.com/school, using the Vincent Smith school code 900064023.
+Items available for purchase include polo shirts and sweatshirts, along with chinos pants and skirts.
 All Vincent Smith apparel can be worn as part of the school uniform.